National Shipbuilding Strategy: Non-Combat Package (Seaspan Shipbuilding and Davie Shipbuilding)

-Rising project costs have impacted every program within the strategy with the budget for the Arctic Offshore Patrol Ships having increased by more than $1.6 billion, that of the surface combatants by more than $50 billion, the Joint Support Ships by $1.5 billion, the Polar icebreaker by $6.5 billion (in part due to the expansion of this acquisition from one to two ships), the Offshore Oceanographic Science Vessel by nearly $900 million, and the Offshore Fisheries Science Vessels by more than $400 million.
+Rising project costs have impacted every program within the strategy with the budget for the Arctic Offshore Patrol Ships having increased by more than $1.6 billion, that of the River-class destroyers by more than $50 billion, the Joint Support Ships by $1.5 billion, the Polar icebreaker by $6.5 billion (in part due to the expansion of this acquisition from one to two ships), the Offshore Oceanographic Science Vessel by more than $1 billion, and the Offshore Fisheries Science Vessels by more than $400 million.

 Proponents

 The Department of Public Works and Government Services issued a "Solicitation of Interest and Qualification" on 20 September 2010 and closed it on 8 October 2010.
 Five Canadian shipyards were short-listed to build the large vessels: